input-output-hk/adrestia/docs/process/QA-Approach.md

 ## The Process

-Adrestia's [development process](https://github.com/input-output-hk/adrestia/wiki/Development-Process) is heavily inspired by [extreme programming](http://www.extremeprogramming.org/) principles.
+Adrestia's [[process|Development Process]] is heavily inspired by [extreme programming](http://www.extremeprogramming.org/) principles.
 That's nothing really revolutionary.
 Product backlog, stories estimation, acceptance criteria, weekly iterations and retrospective.
 All those elements are in place.
 Let's focus on those elements that, in my opinion, further contribute to increasing QA.

 ### Estimation